 - Pour into ramekins or dessert glasses, cover and pop in the fridge to set.

 Just a warning that you will find that the results vary a bit depending on what type of chocolate you use.
 I find the consistency of the finished dessert is a bit different each time I make it.
-It’s always delicious though, so it really doesn’t matter too much.
+It’s always delicious though.

 As a general rule, make sure you use double / heavy cream and use the best quality chocolate you can find.
 If you’re in Australia, thickened cream works too.
 You’ll find though that the chocolate pots end up a bit thicker as there’s a bit of gelatine in thickened cream.